CELEBRATING 100 YEARS OF MINISTRY AT

 Following his leaving in 1989, Reverend Gary Watkins served from 1989 to 1990.
 Reverend Jim Snyder then served from 1990 to 1997.
 Reverend Bob Malone became the new pastor of Calvary in 1997.
 In 2004, property on Linwood Road was purchased and paid off.
 The church sold the Kellogg and Grove property to the Salvation Army in 2008, and began meeting in the movie theater at Carl Sandburg Mall.
 In 2009, Calvary Assembly began building phase one on the property.
 The church moved into the new building on Christmas Eve 2010.
 In October of 2011, Pastor Bob Malone stepped down as pastor, and Assistant Superintendent Gary Blanchard became the interim pastor.
 In March of 2013, Reverend Jeffery W. Morrow was elected as the new pastor of Calvary Assembly.
 In April of 2013, the week of Resurrection Sunday, Judy Knox, a former resident of Galesburg, donated her home located at 1885 Cornelia Road, as the new parsonage.

-Reverend Jeffery W. Morrow and his wife Sharon are still serving as of this year’s 95th Anniversary Celebration.
+Reverend Jeffery W. Morrow and his wife Sharon are still serving as of this year’s Centennial Celebration.

 Calvary Assembly of God attracted much public attention because of the healings and miracles in its beginnings.
 When tent and street meetings were held there was much abuse.
 At times, services were interrupted with rowdy crowds and vandalism of vehicles and buildings.
 A cat was crucified (in the same manner that Jesus was) outside one tent meeting.